Lamb, Warren lead Pacers past Young, Hawks in OT

-But back came the Hawks, trying to avoid a ninth consecutive loss, as Young scored eight of his team’s 10 points in overtime, including a pair of 3-pointers.

-“I guess it was good individually,” Young said, “but people who know me know I don’t care at all.
-If we don’t win, none of that matters.
-I didn’t do enough.”
+INDIANAPOLIS (AP)Jeremy Lamb scored 20 points, T.J.
+Warren hit a go-ahead 3-pointer and the Indiana Pacers outlasted Trae Young and the Atlanta Hawks 105-104 in overtime Friday night

-Young’s 49 points tied for the fourth-highest, single-game total in Bankers Life Fieldhouse history.
-He finished 16 of 28 from the floor, hitting 8 of 15 on 3-pointers.
+Young matched his career high with 49 points in the Hawks’ ninth straight loss.
+He was 16 of 28 from the field, hitting 8 of 15 from 3-point range.

-“The head of the snake, Trae Young, he was great tonight,” Lamb said.
-“He was great, but we were able to get enough stops.”

-Warren’s only 3-pointer broke a 99-all tie.
-He finished with 16 points.
+Lamb got the Pacers started in overtime with a 20-foot jumper and he fed Myles Turner for a 3-pointer.
+Warren made his only 3-pointer of the game with 1:12 remaining to push the Pacers to their fifth consecutive victory.

+Turner and Domantas Sabonis each scored 17 points, and Warren and Malcomb Brogdon had 16 apiece.

 TIP-INS